mikrosk/mikrosk.github.io/decap/index.md

 After we receive the images we can start the long and tedious process to convert this to netlist, schematics, and/or HDL (Verilog/HDL).
 The exact step could vary depending on the case.

 ## Donations

+There are two aspects to it.
+The first one being, of course, that $3000 USD is quite a lot of money.
+So that begs the question whether other people wouldn't be willing to contribute.
+The second aspect being that I couldn't give ijor the go-ahead unless I was sure I got the funds ready which could take months, after which many things may have changed (like the price, or the lab's availability etc).
+So I decided the following:

+- I will be the one paying the bill, no matter what.
+Its exact sum will be published here once we get it.

+- Everyone who will have contributed will get a voting right (with a vote relative to the overall amount contributed) what to do with the acquired die pictures:
+  - we could release them as-is, making them available for both commercial (e.g. for the [Apollo](https://www.apollo-computer.com)) and open source developers
+  - we could release them under a strict free license like the GPL to make sure it will be used only for open source projects
+  - we could keep it in-house for some time for selected developers

+- Whatever decision will be, the pictures eventually *will* be released publicly, that's for sure.
+The only question is when (see above).

+- For a better idea what to expect, I'll remind you of another campaign, the restoration of [Geneva/Neodesk](https://gribnif.github.io) archive.
+For those unaware, in October 2016 Antoni Sawicki, also known as [tenox](https://www.tenox.net) (see also his [Atari System V website](http://www.atariunix.com)!), [contacted](https://www.atari-forum.com/viewtopic.php?p=303711#p303711) Dan Wilga with an inquiry about restoration of his old Atari TT hard drive.
+In May 2017 Dan's hard drive content had been recovered for a [hefty $1900 USD](https://www.atari-forum.com/viewtopic.php?p=319600#p319600).
+In addition to that, Atarian Computing (Joshua Kaijankoski) created a [petition](https://www.change.org/p/dan-wilga-open-source-geneva-neodesk) to show Dan how much anticipated the release of his products was.
+However it took nearly one more year to actually get the (now freeware) [updated executable files](https://atari-forum.com/viewtopic.php?p=339125#p339125) and then another **six** years the [source code](https://atari-forum.com/viewtopic.php?p=458217#p458217)!

+- So you see, your donation wont turn into a FPGA Videl overnight however in case of a successful run, we may get also Combel and SDMA ICs decaped in a similar way.
+Not to mention the motivation boost for all invoved to actually start reverse engineering them.

 ## News